What is the Wisconsin River like?

 Why is your phone support so terrible?

 We kept careful track of our interactions with phone customers and email customers last year.
-It turns out that 78% of customers that call us on the phone looking for prices and asking questions that have been answered in numerous places have 1) clearly not bothered to spend a few minutes on the website, and 2) are more than 4x as likely to cancel their reservations for non-weather related reasons as their question emailing counterparts.
-Basically, a majority of phone customers are far and away our worst customers.
+It turns out that the majority of customers on the phone are asking questions that have been answered in numerous places already and have 1) clearly not bothered to spend a few minutes on the website, and 2) are more than 4x as likely to cancel their reservations for non-weather related reasons.
+Basically, phone customers (most, not all) are far and away our worst customers.
 Instead, we focus on answering emails (even at 1 o'clock in the morning) where our time is better spent.

 That said, there are certainly people that need to get a hold of us that have a legitimate need to talk to someone.
-In the case that we're aren't able to answer the phone (which is often - on shuttle runs, preparing canoes for the day, cleaning up at the end of the day, etc.) all voicemails are automatically transcribed and forwarded to all staff cell phones at all hours of the day (even at 1 o'clock in the morning).
-This means we can see that you have an urgent need (like a missed shuttle or need help on the river) and someone will be able to return your call as soon as possible.
-It also explains why we strongly dislike frivolous phone calls.
+In the case that we're aren't able to answer the phone (which is often - on shuttle runs, preparing canoes for the day, cleaning up at the end of the day, etc.) all voicemails are automatically forwarded to all staff cell phones at all hours of the day (even at 1 o'clock in the morning).
+This means we can see that you have an urgent need (like a missed shuttle or need help on the river) and someone will be able to return your call as soon as we're able.
+It should also help explain why we dislike frivolous phone calls.

 Didn't answer your question?